Infinity Watch: Adam Warlock's first version

-When Adam Warlock obtains possession of the all-powerful Infinity Gauntlet (that contained the six Infinity Gems) from Thanos, he is ordered by the Living Tribunal to separate the Gems so that they might never be used in conjunction again.
-Warlock forms the Infinity Watch, entrusting each member with an Infinity Gem to protect (keeping the identity of the sixth member a secret even from his fellow Infinity Watch-members).
+When Adam Warlock obtains possession of the all-powerful Infinity Gauntlet (that contained the six Infinity Gems) from Thanos, he is ordered by the Living Tribunal to separate the Gems so that they may never be used in conjunction again.
+Warlock forms the Infinity Watch, entrusting each member with an Infinity Gem to protect and keeping the identity of the sixth member a secret even from his fellow Infinity Watch members.
 Under the Gauntlet's influence, Warlock is not in his right mind, and even he wondered if he had made the right choices later on.

-Initially, Warlock did not intend for the Watch to become a team; he believes the gems would be safer if they were all kept separately, but Warlock's old enemy, the Man-Beast, abducts four Infinity Watch members and manipulated their gems in an attempt to destroy Warlock.
-After the Man-Beast is defeated, the Infinity Watch chose to stay together as a heroic team, except for Thanos.
-However, Thanos, having undergone a period of humility after the Infinity Gauntlet affair, did not abuse his gem, but kept it safe.
+Initially, Warlock did not intend for the Watch to become a team; he believes the gems would be safer if they were all kept separately.
+However, Warlock's old enemy, the Man-Beast, abducts four Infinity Watch members and manipulates their gems in an attempt to destroy Warlock.
+After the Man-Beast is defeated, the Infinity Watch choose to stay together as a heroic team, except for Thanos.
+Thanos, having undergone a period of humility after the Infinity Gauntlet affair, leaves the team while keeping his Gem.

 Warlock negotiates a deal with the Mole Man to use a castle on Monster Island as the Watch's base.
-With help from The Avengers and Warlock, the United Nations recognize the Mole Man's sovereignty of Monster Island (after a fatality-free battle with the Watch).
+With help from the Avengers and Warlock, the United Nations recognize the Mole Man's sovereignty of Monster Island after a conflict with the Watch.
 The Infinity Watch goes on to deal with many other foes, most of them interested in the power the Gems could confer on their owner.
 Other opponents had personal interests in the Infinity Watch members.